When we talk about alternative investments, what do we really mean?

 alternative investments vs traditional

-A major difference between traditional and alternative investments is that traditional investments are traded on a securities exchange.
-At the same time, alternative investments are non-traded.
-They are offered directly to investors by broker-dealers and financial advisors.
+A significant distinction between traditional and alternative investments lies in their trading environments.
+Traditional investments are traded on securities exchanges, while alternative investments are typically offered directly to investors through broker-dealers and financial advisors.

 Wishing you a great week!